coreybruck/Active-Directory-Lab/README.md

-# Active-Directory-Lab
+## Active-Directory-Lab
-## Downloaded VMware, Windows Server 2019 ISO, and Windows 10 Enterprise ISO from their websites and installed VMware.<br>
+## Downloaded VMware workstation player, Windows Server 2019 ISO, and Windows 10 Enterprise ISO from their websites and installed VMware onto my computer.<br>
 ![1](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/14165504-a721-4c69-801b-07803518fa0e)
 ![2](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/1d2baae9-fe29-4a55-a204-9f4e56462eca)
 ![3](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/e104bf42-998e-4b72-919b-4bc9ba7f7c6c)
-### Explanation: For all 3 steps I navigated to my browser and searched VMware and Microsoft website for ISO Files and VMware workstation Player files and downloaded them also running the installation for VMware Workstation Player.
-This will allow me to start installing the virtual machines with VMware and begin my lab environment.
+## Explanation: For all 3 downloads I navigated to google chrome and searched VMware and Microsoft eval center website for VMware workstation Player, Windows Server 2019 ISO and Windows 10 Enterprise ISO.
+I downloaded the files and then ran the VMware installation.
+This will allow me to start installing the virtual machines with VMware and begin my Active Directory Lab environments.

-# Created virtual machine for Windows Server 2019 ISO
+## Created virtual machine for Windows Server 2019 ISO
-- #### Opened VMware software and clicked create a new virtual machine.<br>
+- ### To create a virtual machine I opened VMware and clicked on Create a New Virtual Machine. .<br>
 ![1](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/acf34b63-8702-4662-9dec-2ebf1780fea5)
-- #### Selected I will install operating system later to use windows without a license because im only using this OS for my lab and testing.<br>
+- ### Selected I will install operating system later where I will put ISO file in after some steps.<br>
 ![2](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/f7a718cb-9e15-4999-962a-6e649c49753c)
-- #### Selected the correct Guest OS.<br>
+- ### Selected the correct Guest Operating System for the virtual machine I am creating.<br>
 ![3](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/0ef81030-0658-40b5-9ec1-93fed09d79be)
-- #### Named VM and provided location on my storage drive.<br>
+- ## Created a name for my virtual machine and I selected a location on my drive for the files.<br>
 ![4](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/db6fe610-474a-4fbb-9938-84fed13cc65f)
-- #### I selected 60 GB storage size and split virtual disk into multiple files just incase I plan to move it to another computer.<br>
+- ## I selected 60 GB storage size because thats all I need for this lab and selected Split virtual disk into multiple files if I ever want to move my VM to another computer.<br>
 ![5](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/609aca66-0d68-4a89-b975-11db0063a03f)
-- #### I left the hardware as default recommended for this lab and clicked finish.<br>
+- ## I decided to not change the hardware because it was enough for this lab.<br>
 ![6](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/a87d8dc6-0340-4732-b2c5-4278e0a64ed1)
-- #### selected my VM and pressed edit vm settings<br>
+- ## Selected my virtual machine from the VMware main page and pressed edit virtual machine settings.<br>
 ![7](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/4e59aa9e-360b-4ece-8eed-74cd64e74fb0)
-- #### Selected CD/DVD (SATA) and switched it to Use ISO image file and browsed my ISO file for Windows Server 2019.
-Then went back to my VM and powered it on.<br>
+- ## Selected CD/DVD (SATA) and switched it to Use ISO image file and browsed my ISO file for Windows Server 2019.
+Then went back to my virtual machine and powered it on.<br>
 ![8](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/3c449eef-fd67-4974-b81e-fbe7336b05f5)
-- #### Selected english and selected install.<br>
+- ## Selected english and pressed install to begin the Windows setup process.<br>
 ![9](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/ef98582e-4917-49de-9159-279909433e0e)
-- #### Selected Windows Server 2019 Standard Evaluation to have a GUI and accepted license terms screen.<br>
+- ## Selected Windows Server 2019 Standard Evaluation to have a GUI and accepted license terms message.<br>
 ![10](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/b9af7e4e-657f-4f23-8d93-23e29a72b3b9)
-- #### Selected Custom Install advanced and pressed next because I dont need to add more drives for this lab.<br>
+- ## Selected Custom Install advanced and pressed next because I dont need to add more drives for this lab.<br>
 ![11](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/4dd02055-dd45-4634-9956-7bc6d6a20400)<br>
 ![11](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/e7efdec8-43d8-48c9-b5f6-b86a1e3367cc)
-- ### Explanation: I created the Windows Server 2019 virtual machine using VMware's Virtual Machine wizard.
+- ## Explanation: I created the Windows Server 2019 virtual machine using VMware's Virtual Machine wizard.
+I also created two more virtual machines using the same steps except I changed the names and used Windows 10 Enterprise edition to add them for this lab.
+Having virtual machines set up will allow me to begin installing Active Directory and continue my lab.

 # Renamed Server Computer
 - #### Opened file explorer and right clicked this pc and opened properties.